pajarorrojo/es-theme-PlayStation-X/README.md

 For change the username string, open the file "your-username-here.xml" with a text editor and change “username” for the desired username

-———— OTHER FEATURES ———————————

--Video snap supported in Gamelist

--Gamelist scroll sounds (if enabled in navigation sounds config)

--Ready for custom background music in each system.
-For enable, simply put a mp3 file called “bgmusic.mp3” in every system folder of the theme.

 -Multilanguage

 ————  SUPPORTED LANGUAGES ————